My Entire Body Shook: A Woman Leading a Dance Jam Speaks

 And I say “no”.

 I often think people have no idea of the danger women in the CI community face doing the job of running a dance jam.
 We are women leaders, which in itself can be triggering for some men.
 We have the dangerous job of holding people accountable to community guidelines.
 We are visible targets with a known location that we show up to weekly.
+Any activism we do to promote consent or safer spaces is seen by some Men as an attack against them.

-And I say lets make this visible.
+And I say let us make this visible.

 My jam is my workplace.
 I am not at a party where I can walk out of a room or leave or decide to never go back if I don’t like the energy.
-It is not a relationship I can leave if I do not like the person’s fighting style.
+It is not a personal relationship I can leave if I do not like the person’s fighting style.
 This is my workplace, where I show up weekly to do work I am passionate about.

 And I say to these men you might think it is no big deal.
 You might think I am being overly sensitive.
 You may think you are free to express yourself in this way.
-You might not realize what you are doing is occurring within a context of a history aggression and violence against women.
+You might not realize what you are doing is occurring within the context of a history of aggression and violence against women.
 You may not even realize your impact.
-Yet I say “no”.
+I say “no”.
 Nothing thing makes your behavior okay.
 I say “no”.
 And I say to these men: please, do better.

 I say to the community let’s do better.